 Abstract: Good things come in threes: A new auto-tandem catalytic process enables direct access to $C{10} \alpha, \omega$ -diesters from 2,7-octadienol by merging three different reactions in sequence: ether formation, ether carbonylation and alkoxycarbonylation.
 Good yields of the desired diester are obtained with a Pd/Xantphos catalyst complex.
-The application of other ligands loads activity, but they have a big impact on the catalytic activity.
-A general method was being transferable to developed, substrates.
+The application of other ligands leads to different reaction pathways and products.